Ottawa Pedestrian Accidents Lawyers

-Ottawa is a pedestrian city where many citizens travel by foot or bicycle for leisure, errands, or employment.
+Ottawa is a pedestrian city where citizens travel by foot or bicycle for leisure and employment.
 Unfortunately, many motorists disregard pedestrian safety and drive distracted or recklessly.
-And sometimes, accidents just happen, that can put pedestrians in danger, or cause them injury.

 What to do if you were involved in a pedestrian accident?